chipaca/goctest/README.md

 ## What does it do?

-Colorise “go test” output.
+Colourise and becalm the “go test” output.
 Can be used to drive `go test` directly, e.g.  if you normally do

     go test -v ./...